 Anyone who is willing: Youth groups, individuals, and families (all ages welcome).

 Living Hope has been a presence at Appalachia since we sent our first mission team there in 2012 – and this will be our 7th summer in this region!

 If you are thinking about going on a mission trip…you are in the right place.
 This is an incredible opportunity for anyone interested in serving others less fortunate than yourself and it’s an awesome opportunity to share with your kids.
 Each year God has taken us to different people and into different situations, both challenging and heart rendering.
-Last year Living Hope sent 32 members and had 2 teams at 2 different job sites: both individual homes that needed repairs.
+Last year Living Hope sent 17 members and had teams at 3 different job sites: all individual homes that needed repairs.
 This year, in addition to helping those in the community, we hope to also be able to help Mountain Heritage Missions as they launch their new site in this area.

 So what’s it like?